| |

 new issues arising from the accessibility, use, manipulability and

 fragility of the types of records being studied.
-It will then examine
+Subsequently, it examined

 the results of the case studies and of the work carried out in the